AndreasPott/ytk/readme.md

 # Install
 Copy this project to the extensions folder of the yii projects under `protected\extensions\ytk`

+# Install using composer
+ytk can be installed using composer from packagist as `"require": "aspott/ytk"`

 # Configure
 To use the widgets, register ytk for autoloading in the file `protected\config\main.php` with the